jdbrice/tofGeomAlign/README.md

     cout << "[CONFIG]" << setw(20) << " maxFiles "        << config.getAsInt( "maxFiles" ) << endl;

-	// get a parameter returned as an int type cout << "[CONFIG]" << setw(20) << " removeOffset "        << config.getAsDouble( "removeOffset" ) << endl;
+	// get a parameter returned as a double type cout << "[CONFIG]" << setw(20) << " removeOffset "        << config.getAsDouble( "removeOffset" ) << endl;

 ```

+## ntupleCleaner
+This is a tool for cleaning ntuples when a job has returned many good files mixed with many files that did not process and therefore do not contain the desired tree.

+This tool scans all ntuple files in a directory and removes the ones that do not contain the given tree.

+Usage:

+ntupleCleaner treeName dataDirectory maxFilesToScan

+Warning: Be careful using this, improper use could delete good data.